Elevation Profile of the Everest Base Camp Trek

 Weather Challenges: The weather conditions at higher altitudes can be harsh and unpredictable.
 High wind, cold temperatures, snow, blizzards, etc, are some weather-related challenges for high-altitude treks in the Himalayas.

-Mental and Physical Strain: During the high altitude long journey in the isolated part of the Himalayas, trekkers may feel stressed, anxious, homesick, etc. To overcome the physically demeaning trail, you will need a good amount of determination and willpower.
+Mental and Physical Strain: During high altitude long journey in isolated part of the Himalayas, trekkers may feel stressed, anxious, homesick, etc. To overcome the physically demeaning trail, you need a good amount of determination and willpower.

 Weather and Climate at Different Elevations